phase-0/phase-0/ee/Bobbi-Kerei/Sprint2-Reflections.md

 What did I do well this sprint?

-Focus on getting things done in ordered and c areful way.
-I'm really proud of what i've done this sprint.
+Focus on getting things done in ordered and careful way.
+I'm really proud of what I've done this sprint.

  What didn't I do well this sprint?